abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

         }

     Let's dissect this algorithm.
-First of all, you might wonder where the progagation takes place.
+First of all, you might wonder where the propagation takes place.
 In a few words: Constraints are responsible to attach ``Demon``\s to variables.
 These ``Demon``\s are on their turn responsible for implementing the actual propagation.
 Whenever the domain of a variable changes, the corresponding ``Demon``\s are triggered.
 In the main search algorithm, this happens twice: when we ``Apply()`` a ``Decision`` (line 75)